Sotiriou Wilmowski Logo

 Speeding

 The allure of faster delivery times coupled with tight schedules often prompts truck drivers to disregard speed limits, jeopardizing their safety and that of others on the road.
 Excessive speeding reduces the margin for error, impeding a driver’s ability to react promptly to changing road conditions or unexpected obstacles.
 Moreover, high speeds magnify the force of impact during collisions, amplifying the severity of injuries and property damage.
-If our law firm can point to a history of speeding on the truck driver’s driving record, a case could be made for truck driver negligence, resulting in damages paid by the at-fault party.
+If our truck accident attorney can point to a history of speeding on the truck driver’s driving record, a case could be made for truck driver negligence, resulting in damages paid by the at-fault party.

 Improper Loading